Killing of Stephon Clark: Stephon Clark

 Stephon Clark (born Stephan Alonzo-Clark, August 10, 1995 – March 18, 2018) an African American, graduated from Sacramento High School in 2013, where he was on the football team.
 He was 22 years old at the time he was killed.
 According to The Los Angeles Times, Clark lived in a "tough neighborhood" characterized by tense relations with the Sacramento Police Department.
 His older brother, Stevante Clark, told KOVR that he and Stephon had come from "underprivileged, broken homes".
 Their 16-year-old brother was killed in a shooting in 2006.
 Stephon had been released from county jail about a month before the shooting and was staying with his grandparents on and off.
 His brother said, "He was arrested before, but he's been different lately.
 He really changed his life."
 Sacramento County court records show that Clark had a history of convictions for robbery, domestic abuse, and a prostitution-related offense.
 At the time of his death he was on probation for a 2014 robbery conviction.
+A year later in 2015 Clark was arrested for prostituting a woman in his car.
+He violated probation in December 2015 for that case.
 According to the investigation, Clark had searched online for ways to commit suicide.
 A toxicology report also released by police found traces of cocaine, cannabis, and codeine in Clark's system.
 Codeine and hydrocodone were found in Clark's urine.
 Multiple leaders in the community opined that Clark's criminal record was immaterial to his death.

-Domestic incident

-On March 16, a neighbor called the police to report on behalf of Salena Mohamed Manni, the mother of Clark's child, to report that the two had been arguing and the argument had turned violent.
-When police arrived at their apartment, Clark was not present, but officers found Manni with extensive injuries to her face and a hole in the wall of the apartment.
-Clark, on probation from two domestic violence convictions and one conviction of assault with a deadly weapon, evaded police in the days leading up to the shooting.